-When you update your anti -virus it downloads defences against the latest virus.
+When you update your antivirus, it downloads defenses against the latest virus.

-It can then recognise and prevent them form executing malware on your pc.
+It can then recognise and prevent them from executing malware on your pc.

-However, you need to do a FULL scan of your machine, not just the 5 minute quick scan to see if the virae are already in your system which the antivirus is now equipped to recognise.
+However, you need to do a FULL scan of your machine, not just the 5-minute quick scan, to see if the malware is already in your system, which the antivirus is now equipped to recognise.

-There is an argument now by the browser developers that it is harder to develop secure systems when the installation and nature of antivirus software compromises the integrity.
+There is an argument now by the browser developers that it is harder to develop secure systems when the installation and nature of antivirus software compromise the integrity.